 Billing Clerk: Responsible for creating and tracking invoices and credit memos for the dealership.

-Parts Counterperson: Sells parts over the counter and on the phone.
+Parts Consultant: Sells parts over the counter and on the phone.

 Service Technician: Uses state-of-the art computers and equipment to diagnose and repair vehicles.
 Click here to learn more about becoming a technician!

-Communications Manager: Manages IT and internet sales, maintains dealer website and communicates with the manufacturers.
+Communications Manager: Manages IT and internet sales, maintains dealer website and communications with the manufacturers.

 Office Manager: Organizes office operations and procedures.